As federal investigators probe Jeffrey Epstein’s death, Trump amplifies conspiracy theory

 President Donald Trump has joined thousands online in promoting a conspiracy theory on the apparent suicide of Jeffrey Epstein, who was found unresponsive in his jail cell Saturday morning.

-The unsubstantiated theory posits that Jeffrey Epstein “had information on the Clintons” and “is now dead.”
+The unsubstantiated theory points to allegations that Jeffrey Epstein “had information on the Clintons” and as a result, “is now dead.”
 Conservative comedian Terrence Williams tweeted a video suggesting Bill and Hillary Clinton are responsible for Epstein’s death and imploring viewers to retweet if they’re “not surprised” by Epstein’s suicide.
 Trump retweeted the video.

 Bill Clinton’s press secretary Angel Ureña tweeted in response that the theory was “ridiculous” and that Trump knows that it’s false.
 White House officials could not be immediately reached for comment.